 For decades, journalistic objectivity was associated with black and white images.
-In this fascinating history of photojournalism since the 1950s, visual studies scholar Vanessa Schwartz track the transition to the now-ubiquitous color news picture, with particular attention to the career of Magnum photographer Ernst Haas, known as the "Paganini of Kodachrome."
+In this fascinating history of photojournalism since the 1950s, visual studies scholar Vanessa Schwartz tracks the transition to the now-ubiquitous color news picture, with particular attention to the career of Magnum photographer Ernst Haas, known as the "Paganini of Kodachrome."

 Vanessa Schwartz is Professor of History, Art History and Film at the University of Southern California.
 She was founding director of the Visual Studies Graduate Certificate program from 2006–2009, returning in Fall 2013 to direct the new Visual Studies Research Institute and the Certificate program.
 She recently received the Raubenheimer Award, the highest faculty recognition in the College.
 Before joining the USC faculty, she taught at The American University in Washington, DC.

 A historian of modern visual culture, Schwartz was trained in modern European history with a concentration on France and urban culture at Princeton (Phi Beta Kappa, 1986) and UC Berkeley where she received her PhD in 1993.

 She is the author of It’s So French!
 Hollywood, Paris and the Making of Cosmopolitan Film Culture as well as Spectacular Realities: Early Mass Culture in fin-de-siècle Paris.
 Her most recent book is Modern France: A Very Short Introduction.